Buneishadieh/password-locker/README.md

 ### Technologies Used
-* visual studio was the source code editor of choice.
+* visual studio is the source code editor of choice.
-* Git and Github were used as my local and online repositories respectively.
+* Git and Github is used as my local and online repositories respectively.
-* Python Shell Terminal was used for launching the application.
+* Python Shell Terminal is used for launching the application.

 ### Support and contact details